-2.3 Our Access to Your Content.
-Where permitted by law, we will only access, view, or listen to your Content (defined in section 4.1 below) in limited ways.
-For example, in order to perform the Services, we may need to access, view, or listen to your Content to (a) respond to support requests; (b) detect, prevent, or otherwise address fraud, security, unlawful, or technical issues; and (c) enforce the Terms.
-Our automated systems may analyze your Content using techniques such as machine learning.
-This analysis may occur when the Content is sent, received, or stored.
-From this analysis, we are able to improve the Services.
-To learn more about the machine learning we do, go to http://www.adobe.com/go/machine_learning.
+2.2 Our Access to Your Content.
+We will only access, view or listen to your Content (defined in section 4.1 (Content) below) in limited ways and only as permitted by law.
+For example, in order to provide the Services and Software, we may need to access, view or listen to your Content to (A) respond to Feedback or support requests; (B) detect, prevent or otherwise address fraud, security, legal or technical issues; and (C) enforce the Terms.
+Our automated systems may analyse your Content and Creative Cloud Customer Fonts (defined in section 3.10 (Creative Cloud Customer Fonts) below) using techniques such as machine learning in order to improve our Services and Software and the user experience.
+Information on how Adobe uses machine learning can be found here.

 3. Use of Services and Software.